Gandaria School

 Originally, the Gandaria School was located directly on the railroad tracks, where children from the surrounding poor settlements were taught under the most basic conditions.
 However, all the settlements along the railroad were and still are being destroyed by the government.
 As a result, the school is now located in a rented building just a few hundred meters away from where it was founded.

-To counteract the challenges of malnutrition, the children are served a hot meal every school day.
+To counter the challenges of malnutrition, the children are served a hot meal every school day.
 Thanks to regular home visits, the drop-out rate is very low as parents are persuaded to send their children to school instead of making them work.

 The pupils receive